hpjeonGIT/class/coursera_gcp/README.md

 ## Kubernetes
 - Kubernetes
   - Open source platform for managing containerized workloads and services
+  - Makes it easy to orchestrate many containers on many hosts, scale them as microservices, and deploy rollouts and rollbacks
   - A set of APIs to deploy containers on a set of nodes called a cluster
 - A pod: smallest unit in Kubernetes
+  - Unique IP
+  - May have multiple containers

 ## Google Kubernetes Engine (GKE)
 - GKE